Chapter 2 Simple Linear Regression

 A consequence of Assumption 1 (\(\E[\epsilon_i] = 0\)) is that the mean of \(Y_i\) is a straight line:

-This allows us to interpret the parameters \(\beta_0\) and \(\beta_1\) in terms of the slope and intercept of the line.
+This allows us to interpret the parameters \(\beta_0\) and \(\beta_1\) in terms of the slope and intercept of the line for the average value of the outcome.

 The \(\beta_1\) parameter represents the slope of the regression line.
 In other words, \(\beta_1\) is the difference in \(\E[Y_i]\) between observations that differ in \(x_i\) by one unit.